WebAssembly/spec/md-proto/WebAssembly.md

 | `i64.div_s` | `(i64, i64) : (i64)`        | [S]      | 0x5e   | `/s` (14)

-The `div_s` instruction returns the signed quotient of its operands, interpreted as signed integers.
+The `div_s` instruction returns the signed quotient of its operands, interpreted as signed.
 The quotient is silently rounded to the nearest integer toward zero.

 **Trap:** Signed overflow, when the [minimum signed integer value] is divided by `-1`.